r-lyeh-archived/duty/README.md

 duty
 ====

-Duty is a lightweight C++11 task manager for parallel and serial jobs.
+Duty is a lightweight C++11 task manager for parallel coroutines and serial jobs.
 Duty requires no dependencies.

+@todocument